Chaneya: Chaneya hainanensis

-Chaneya hainanensis is distinguished by having wing venation consisting of three primary longitudinal subparallel veins with and two fruit bodies.
-The species was described in 2012 by XinXin Feng and JianHua Jin from specimens collected in the Changchang Formation of Hainan Island, located off the coast of South China.
-The sediments of the region were dated as "Eocene" with Fang and Jin noting that palynology supported a Early to Early Late Eocene age range.
-At the time of description, the holotype, specimen CCF-018a&b was deposited in the Biological Museum of Sun Yat-sen University in Guangzhou, China.
-The species name was selected as a toponym referencing Hainan as the type locality.
+Chaneya hainanensis is distinguished by a wing venation consisting of three primary, longitudinal subparallel veins and two fruit bodies.
+The species was detailed in 2012 by Xinxin Feng and Jianhua Jin based on specimens collected at the Changchang Formation of Hainan Island in southern China.
+The sediments of the region are dated to the Eocene Epoch, with Fang and Jin noting that palynological evidence suggests an age range between the Early to early Late Eocene eras.
+At the time of description, the holotype specimen (CCF-018a&b), was deposited in the Biological Museum of Sun Yat-sen University in Guangzhou, China.
+The species name was selected as a toponym referencing to Hainan as the type locality.

-Chaneya kokengensis
+Chaneya kokangensis

-Infructescence a receme and 0.8 mm thick and 18mm long pedicel.
-Corolla of the flower with 28-40 (average 36.3) mm diameter and 12–21 mm long and 5–10 mm wide entire margined equal to subequal elliptical to obovate sepals.
-Well preserved sepal venation consisting 5 main longitudinal subparallel veins.
-Two alternative whorls of five carpels (9 mm diameter smooth outer surface fruit bodies) placed near the margins of thickened disk and can identify by clear stomates with well preserved cuticles.Chaneya tenuis differs from this by large size petals.
+The infructescence is a raceme with a 0.8 mm thick and 18 mm long pedicel.
+The corolla's diameter is between 28 and 40 mm (an average of 36.3 mm), with sepals between 12 and 21 mm long and 5 and 10 mm wide.
+The sepals have entire margins and an elliptical to obovate shape and indicate well-preserved venation, consisting of five main subparallel longitudinal veins.
+Two alternating whorls of five carpels (which form smooth outer surface fruit bodies about 9 mm in diameter) are located near the margins of a thickened disc and can be distinguished by clear stomates and well-preserved cuticles.Chaneya tenuis differs on account of its larger petals.